wh0cares1/wh0cares1.github.io/_posts/2024-09-24-javascript.md

 **Properties**
 - A pointer to an object containing *named* properties.
-- **Fast Properties**: When the object has a small, fixed set of properties, V8 uses a **fast path** to store properties in a linear structure.
+- *Fast Properties*: When the object has a small, fixed set of properties, V8 uses a *fast path* to store properties in a linear structure.
 Each property can be accessed with a fixed offset based on the object’s hidden class (map).
-- **Slow Properties**: When objects undergo significant changes, such as properties being added and removed frequently, V8 switches to a **slow properties path**, using a **dictionary** structure to manage properties.
+- *Slow Properties*: When objects undergo significant changes, such as properties being added and removed frequently, V8 switches to a *slow properties path*, using a *dictionary* structure to manage properties.
-- Shape transitions only occur for **fast properties**.
-If an object moves to **slow properties**, it no longer shares its hidden class structure with other objects.
+- Shape transitions only occur for *fast properties*.
+If an object moves to *slow properties*, it no longer shares its hidden class structure with other objects.
 Instead, it has a unique dictionary representation that allows for arbitrary property changes.

 **Element**
-- Represent the **array-like properties** (numbered properties) of an object.
+- Represent the *array-like properties* (numbered properties) of an object.
 JavaScript arrays and objects can have properties with numeric keys, and V8 handles these differently from named properties.
-- Arrays and objects can have numeric properties, which are stored in a dedicated **element store** in V8.
+- Arrays and objects can have numeric properties, which are stored in a dedicated *element store* in V8.
-- A pointer to an object containing **numbered** properties.
+- A pointer to an object containing *numbered* properties.
 - V8 makes a clear distinction between different types of elements allows the engine to optimize access patterns:
-	- **SMI_ELEMENTS**: Small integers.
+	- *SMI_ELEMENTS*: Small integers.
-	- **DOUBLE_ELEMENTS**: Floating-point numbers.
+	- *DOUBLE_ELEMENTS*: Floating-point numbers.
-	- **ELEMENTS**: Generic objects
+	- *ELEMENTS*: Generic objects
-- V8 optimizes operations on **packed arrays** (arrays without holes).
-Arrays with contiguous elements are much faster to access than those with missing values (**holey arrays**).
+- V8 optimizes operations on *packed arrays* (arrays without holes).
+Arrays with contiguous elements are much faster to access than those with missing values (*holey arrays*).
 Operations on packed arrays are more efficient because the engine can access elements sequentially in memory without checks.

 **In-Object Properties**
 - Pointers to named properties that were defined at object initialization.
 They are stored directly in the object itself, rather than in an external property storage structure.
-- If an object’s structure changes (e.g., more properties are added than initially defined), V8 may need to store some properties in an **external property store** (e.g., the properties dictionary for slow properties).
+- If an object’s structure changes (e.g., more properties are added than initially defined), V8 may need to store some properties in an *external property store* (e.g., the properties dictionary for slow properties).

 ## Special JavaScript Objects
-**Array**:
+**Array**
 - *Typed*: Typed arrays allow for working with raw binary data in buffers.
 - *Length*: Automatically updates as items are added or removed.

-**RegExp**:
+**RegExp**
 - Regular expressions for pattern matching within strings.

-**ArrayBuffer**:
+**ArrayBuffer**
 - A low-level binary data buffer, essential for handling binary data, often used with typed arrays.

-**Function**:
+**Function**
 - *Passed as object*: Functions are first-class objects and can be passed around like other objects.
 - *Hoisted*: Function declarations are hoisted, allowing them to be called before their definition.
 - *Arrow Function*: